mp-se/gravitymon/src_docs/source/installation.rst

 in the next step to access the configuration pages.
 The link would look like this: **http://gravitymon56EA34.local**

 Under wifi settings you can define a primary and seconday wifi SSID.
 The seconday will be used in case the primary fails.
-If the seconday is successful then it will be used as primary.
+If the seconday is successful then it will be used as primary. *The second wifi setting is optional and not needed.*

 .. image:: images/wifi.png
   :width: 200